Approximation of martingale couplings on the line in the weak adapted topology: Introduction

-The theory of OT goes back to Gaspard Monge \cite{Mo81} and, resp.\ Kantorovich \cite{Ka42} in its modern formulation.
+The theory of OT goes back to Monge \cite{Mo81} in its original formulation and Kantorovich \cite{Ka42} in its modern formulation.
 It was rediscovered many times under various forms and has an impressive scope of applications.
-A variant of OT that is suitable for applications in mathematical finance, in particular model-independent pricing was introduced in \cite{BeHePe12} in a discrete time setting and in \cite{GaHeTo13} in a continuous time setting.
-Compared to usual OT, the difference is that one requires an additional martingale constraint to \eqref{OT2} which reflects the condition for a financial market to be free of arbritrage.
+A variant of OT that is motivated by applications in mathematical finance, in particular in model-independent pricing, was introduced in \cite{BeHePe12} in a discrete time setting and in \cite{GaHeTo13} in a continuous time setting.
+Compared to the usual OT, the difference is that one requires an additional martingale constraint to \eqref{OT2} which reflects the condition for a financial market to be free of arbitrage.

-In detail, the Martingale Optimal Transport (MOT) problem is formulated as follows: given $\pi\in\mathcal P(X\times Y)$, we denote by $(\pi_x)_{x\in X}$ its disintegration with respect to its first marginal $\mu$.
+In detail, the Martingale Optimal Transport (MOT) problem is formulated as follows: given $\pi\in\mathcal P(\R\times \R)$, we denote by $(\pi_x)_{x\in X}$ a regular conditional disintegration with respect to its first marginal $\mu$.
 We then write $\pi(dx,dy)=\mu(dx)\,\pi_x(dy)$, or with a slight abuse of notation, $\pi=\mu\times\pi_x$ if the context is not ambiguous.
 Let $C:\R\times\R\to\R_+$ be a nonnegative measurable function and $\mu$, $\nu$ be two probability distributions on the real line with finite first moment.
 Then the MOT problem consists in minimising

 where $\Pi_M(\mu,\nu)$ denotes the set of martingale couplings between $\mu$ and $\nu$, that is